Code-Institute-Submissions/neo-data-milestone-project/README.md

 ## Code Validation

-Each HTML page of the site was run through the [W3C markup validation Service](https://validator.w3.org/) and the CSS was run through the [W3C css validation Service](https://jigsaw.w3.org/css-validator/).
+Each HTML page of the site was run through the [W3C markup validation Service](https://validator.w3.org/) and the CSS was run through the [W3C CSS validation Service](https://jigsaw.w3.org/css-validator/).
 The results of the validator can be found here:

 * [index.html](https://github.com/chrismurray1980/neo-data-milestone-project/blob/master/static/img/w3_html_validation.pdf)